Empowering Youth in the Digital Age

 Ethical Technology Use: We promote approaches to AI that enhance rather than replace human capabilities and judgment.

-CogniCode is led by high schoolers passionate about responsible AI and its direct effects on people.
+CogniCode is led by passionate high schoolers committed to responsible AI and its direct effects on people.

 Join Our Mission